gojek/clickstream-web/README.md

 ### Dispatching a QoS0 event

-include the event name in the `instant` array inside `classification` property of `event` configuration while initialising clickstream.
+Include the event name in the `instant` array inside `classification` property of `event` configuration while initialising clickstream.

 ```js
 import { Clickstream } from "@gojek/clickstream-web"